sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 ---
-title: Getting started with Flex CLI
+title: Getting started with Sharetribe CLI
-slug: getting-started-with-flex-cli
+slug: getting-started-with-sharetribe-cli
-updated: 2021-10-04
+updated: 2023-10-24
 category: introduction-getting-started
 ingress:
-  This tutorial shows you how to get started with the Flex CLI.
+  This tutorial shows you how to get started with the Sharetribe CLI.
   You will learn how to log in with your API key, how to use the help command and other basic commands.
 skills: basic command line, text editing
 published: true
 ---

 <asciinema recording-id="267478"></asciinema>

-Flex CLI (Command-line interface) is a tool for changing your marketplace's advanced configurations such as transaction processes and email templates.
+Sharetribe CLI (Command-line interface) is a tool for changing your marketplace's advanced configurations such as transaction processes and email templates.